Indoor air quality (IAQ)

 Poor IAQ can also exacerbate existing allergy or asthma symptoms.

-If you are concerned about poor Indoor Air Quality at your workstation, please go through the following steps:
+If you are generally concerned about poor indoor air quality at your workplace, please go through the following steps with the area supervisor:

-• Step 2 – Determine if the source is building related (e.g. temperature, relative humidity or lighting issues)
+• Step 2 – Determine if there are building related issues (e.g. water leaks, temperature extremes, ventilation deficiencies, relative humidity or lighting issues)

-• Step 3a – If the source is building related, please contact your Facility Manager.
+• Step 3a – If the source is building related, please contact your zone Facility Manager

 • Step 4 – The appropriate site visits and follow-up will take place